-- Failure to constantly monitor and in so doing maintain correct oxygen levels in your baby’s blood;
+- Failure to constantly monitor and maintaining correct oxygen levels in your baby’s blood;

-- Failure to refer your baby to an ophthalmologist (eye doctor) for eye examinations (to check for irregular vascular development);
+- Failure to refer your baby to an ophthalmologist (eye doctor) for eye examinations (to check for healthy development);

 On the part of the Ophthalmologist (eye doctor):

-- Failure to inform parents as to the need for regular follow up eye examinations
+- Failure to inform parents of the need for regular follow up eye examinations

 - Failure to perform constant and appropriately timed follow up eye examinations;

-- Failure to properly diagnose Retinopathy of Prematurity in its early stages; and
+- Failure to properly diagnose ROP in its early stages; and

 - Failure to timeously and properly treat ROP so as to avoid irreparable harm.

-If your baby was born prematurely and has become blind due to ROP, Paul du Plessis will assess your case at no cost in order to determine whether medical negligence played a part in the blindness and if you have a case.
+If your baby was born prematurely and has become blind due to ROP, we will assess your case at no cost in order to determine whether medical negligence played a part in the blindness and if you have a case.